HIGHLIGHTS-Putin's address to Russia's parliament | Politics

 President Vladimir Putin updated Russia's elite on Tuesday on the war in Ukraine, nearly one year to the day since ordering an invasion that has triggered the biggest confrontation with the West since the depths of the Cold War.
 Here are highlights from his speech, delivered to members of both houses of parliament and to military commanders and soldiers.

-"I have already said many times that the people of Ukraine have become the hostage of the Kyiv regime and its Western overlords, who have effectively occupied this country in the political, military and economic sense."
+HOSTAGE OF WEST "I have already said many times that the people of Ukraine have become the hostage of the Kyiv regime and its Western overlords, who have effectively occupied this country in the political, military and economic sense...
+Today's Ukrainian regime essentially serves not the national interests but those of third countries."

+EXISTENTIAL THREAT TO RUSSIA "The elites of the West do not hide their purpose...
+That is, they intend to transform a local conflict into a phase of global confrontation.
+This is exactly how we understand it all and we will react accordingly, because in this case we are talking about the existence of our country.
+But they also cannot fail to realize that it is impossible to defeat Russia on the battlefield.
+Therefore, they are conducting more and more aggressive information attacks against us."

+CULTURE WARS "They distort historical facts, constantly attack our culture, the Russian Orthodox Church, and other traditional religions of our country.
+Look at what they do with their own peoples: the destruction of the family, cultural and national identity, perversion, and the abuse of children are declared the norm.
+And priests are forced to bless same-sex marriages...
+As it became known, the Anglican Church plans to consider the idea of a gender-neutral God...
+Millions of people in the West understand they are being led to a real spiritual catastrophe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)